LuckyPhilDev/Loot-Wishlist/Loot Wishlist/README.md

 	 - When you loot it, choose “Remove” in the alert, or
 	 - Use `/wishlist remove <itemID>`.
 5. Customize messages or toggle raid roll alerts via `/wishlist options` (Interface → AddOns → Loot Wishlist).
-6. Group assist: In a group, zone into a tracked dungeon or target a tracked raid boss to see who can switch their loot spec to help.
+6. Group assist: In a group, zone into a tracked dungeon to see who can switch their loot spec to help.
+(Dungeon‑only; disabled in raids.)

 ---